Duke Energy Sustainability Plan and Progress at a Glance

 Why it matters: Creating shareholder value and earning the trust and confidence of our many stakeholders keeps us in business.

-2010 Status: Our TSR was 9.5 percent for 2010, exceeding our peers as measured by the Philadelphia Utility Index.
-TSR for the index was 5.7 percent in 2010.
-Duke Energy has achieved cumulative TSR of 4.7 percent over the past three years, while the utility index TSR has been a negative 15.4 percent.
+2011 Status: Our TSR was 30.3 percent for 2011, exceeding our peers as measured by the Philadelphia Utility Index.
+TSR for the index was 19.3 percent in 2011.
+Duke Energy has achieved a cumulative three-year TSR of 74.1, while the industry’s TSR was 38.7 percent.